 - Tomato plants

-At the very least, these foods will give your dog a bad stomach.
+At the very least, these foods will give your dog an upset stomach.
 But they can also lead to serious health complications, and may even be fatal.

 Strawberries are packed with good stuff, and the right amount is really good for your dog.
 Just remember to control the portion sizes and always consult a vet if your pet is diabetic or has any other health concerns.